-We are committed to providing comprehensive and personalized care for our patients.
-We have several specialized clinics to treat patients in all areas of nephrology disease including our Inherited Kidney Diseases Clinic, Stone Prevention Clinic, Young Adult Nephrology Clinic, and Glomerular Diseases Clinic.
-We have established state-of-the-art Outpatient and Inpatient Dialysis Programs, and a Dialysis Vascular Access Service where a patient’s multidisciplinary care plan is directed and coordinated by an access coordinator.
+We are committed to providing comprehensive and personalized care for our patients with kidney disease.
+We have several specialized clinics to treat patients including our Chronic Kidney Disease Clinic, Geriatric Kidney Disease Clinic, Glomerular Diseases Clinic, and Stone Prevention Clinic.
+We have established state-of-the-art Outpatient and Inpatient Dialysis Programs, and a Dialysis and Vascular Access Service where a patient’s multidisciplinary care plan is directed and coordinated by an access coordinator.
 We work hand-in-hand with the U-M Transplant Center in cases where a patient has end-stage kidney failure, with the goal of avoiding or eliminating the need for dialysis.

-Our faculty are conducting exciting and innovative basic science, clinical, and outcomes-based research, all devoted to finding new ways to preventing and treating kidney disease.
+Our faculty are conducting exciting and innovative basic science, clinical, and outcomes-based research, all devoted to finding new ways to prevent and treat kidney disease.
 Research achievements include: